cortexlabs/cortex/docs/deployments/system-packages.md

     && apt-get clean && rm -rf /var/lib/apt/lists/*
 ```

-## Build and Push to a Container Registry
+## Build and push to a container registry

 Create a repository to store your image: